splunk/public-o11y-docs/incident-intelligence/key-concepts.rst

      - Incident policies let you organize incidents depending on the impacted component in your environment.
 Incident policies include alert-routing and alert-grouping rules and an incident workflow.

    * - Incident status
      - Where an incident is in its lifecycle.
 The status of an incident changes based on alert grouping conditions, as well as actions from a user.
-Throughout the lifecycle of an incident, the incident status can go from triggered, to acknowledged, to resolved or rejected.
+Throughout the lifecycle of an incident, the incident status can go from triggered, to acknowledged, to resolved or dismissed.

    * - Incident workflow
      - A configurable series of escalation steps that run in response to a triggered incident.
 Incident workflows determine who is notified of an incident and the time interval for notifications.
 You can also use incident workflows to manage how incidents are routed, add automation steps, and route to an on-call schedule.